Introduction to quantum mechanics: Evidence of quanta from the photoelectric effect

 The seeds of the quantum revolution appear in the discovery by J.J.
 Thomson in 1897 that cathode rays were not continuous but "corpuscles" (electrons).
 Electrons had been named just six years earlier as part of the emerging theory of atoms.
 In 1900, Max Planck, unconvinced by the atomic theory, discovered that he needed discrete entities like atoms or electrons to explain black-body radiation.

 Black-body radiation intensity vs color and temperature.
 The rainbow bar represents visible light; 5000 K objects are "white hot" by mixing differing colors of visible light.
 To the right is the invisible infrared.
 Classical theory (black curve for 5000 K) fails to predict the colors; the other curves are correctly predicted by quantum theories.

 Very hot – red hot or white hot – objects look similar when heated to the same temperature.
 This look results from a common curve of light intensity at different frequencies (colors), which is called black-body radiation.
-White hot objects have intensity across many colors in the visible range.
-The lowest frequencies above visible colors are infrared light, which also give off heat.
+White-hot objects have intensity across many colors in the visible range.
+The lowest frequencies above visible colors are infrared light, which also gives off heat.
 Continuous wave theories of light and matter cannot explain the black-body radiation curve.
 Planck spread the heat energy among individual "oscillators" of an undefined character but with discrete energy capacity; this model explained black-body radiation.

 At the time, electrons, atoms, and discrete oscillators were all exotic ideas to explain exotic phenomena.
-But in 1905 Albert Einstein proposed that light was also corpuscular, consisting of "energy quanta", in contradiction to the established science of light as a continuous wave, stretching back a hundred years to Thomas Young's work on diffraction.
+But in 1905, Albert Einstein proposed that light was also corpuscular, consisting of "energy quanta", in contradiction to the established science of light as a continuous wave, stretching back a hundred years to Thomas Young's work on diffraction.